 Can teachers enter in the House battle?

-Because house battle is an open level again; teachers are not allowed to enter this category.
+Because house battle is an open level event, teachers are not permitted to enter this category.

 Can teachers enter in any Fun Duos?